Frequently Asked Questions

 Every day is different, but working at the farm is fun, physical work that our volunteers find rewarding and interesting.
 No gardening experience is needed.
 Further information is provided in our Volunteer Releases, Preparation and Directions document.

 From April through October, we work with volunteers to accomplish a variety of farm tasks.
-We welcome individual and group volunteers Tuesday through Saturday, between 9am and 3pm.
-Upon special request, a group (6–12 people) may be scheduled on Sundays.
+We welcome individual and group volunteers Wednesday through Saturday, between 10am and 3:15pm.

 We welcome groups and individuals of all abilities to volunteer in the fields.
 Generally, a combination of groups and individuals are helping at any given time.
 Group leaders are expected to support the farm staff in leadership of their groups.
 Further information is provided in our Volunteer Releases, Preparation and Directions document.
 In addition, this is the Waiver Form for Individuals and Groups.